Jalingo Airport

 Jalingo Airport renamed Danbaba Danfulani Suntai Airport is a publicly owned airport located in Jalingo, the capital city of Taraba State.
-It is an airport serving Jalingo and neighboring communities.
+The airport serves Jalingo and neighboring cities and states.

 Location

 The airport is located approximately 10 km west of the central business district of the city center.
 The geographical coordinates of this airport are: 8°54'10.0"N, 11°17'10.0"E (Latitude:8.902778; Longitude:11.286111).
-Jalingo Airport lies at an average elevation of 685 ft above mean sea level.
+Jalingo Airport lies at an average elevation of 209 m above mean sea level.

 Profile

 The airport was established in 2014 but commercial operations began in December 2015.
 The airport is served by a single asphalt runway (07/25) that measures 7874 ft.

 As of 2023, the airport services Overland Airways, with regular scheduled flights between Jalingo Airport and Abuja International Airport.
 In June 2023, the State of Taraba procured a fire truck and an ambulance to serve this airport.